wlg1/wlg1.github.io/ch2.2.md

 [^cite1]: Yujun Shen, Jinjin Gu, Xiaoou Tang, and Bolei Zhou.
 Interpreting the latent space of GANs for semantic face editing.
 CoRR, abs/1907.10786, 2019.

-"Attributes" is synonomous with "feature", and "direction" is synonomous with "feature vector".
+"Attribute" is synonomous with "feature", and "direction" is synonomous with "feature vector".
 The "primal direction" is the feature we want to change, while all other features are kept the same.
 But how do we know which features these are?
 We can't keep ALL the features the same.

 Essentially, this manipulation **cannot** make ALL features stay the same.
 We must know beforehand which features we want to stay the same, and which features we want to vary.
 Then, we will condition on the features we want to stay the same.
 For example, we can change age while conditioning on hair style, eye color, and ear size.
 We will only aim to keep those 3 features the same; all other features may vary.